Vyral/bryan-colemere-recruiting/_posts/2019-05-17-the-3-lead-generation-techniques-we-utilize.md

 {% include pullquote.html %}

 **2\.
 Outbound prospecting**.
 This can be done through FSBOs, expired listings, open houses, door knocking, and simply calling around the neighborhood.
-We provide agents the scripts and show them how to follow up in order to convert leads into clients.
+We provide agents the scripts and show them how to follow up and convert leads into clients.

 **3\.
 Internet leads**.
 We invest heavily in online sources and teach agents how to properly connect with them, talk with them, and convert them.